trigat/Python-Server-Monitor/README.txt

 This program was written in Python 3 on Windows 7.
 It can probably run on Linux easily but you would have to check services with something other than PowerShell.

-It was written for testing purposes and may not be secure.
+Python Server Monitor was written for testing purposes.

 Please feel free to edit and improve this!